pact-foundation/docs.pact.io/website/docs/getting_started/terminology.md

 ## Mock Service Provider

-Used by tests in the consumer project to mock out the actual service provider, meaning that integration-like tests can be run without requiring the actual service provider to be available.
+For HTTP: The Pact mock provider is used by Pact tests in the consumer project to mock out the actual service provider, meaning that integration-like tests can be run without requiring the actual service provider to be available.

+For messages: Consumers and providers often use an intermediary such as a queue, topic or an event bus to exchange messages, however, a message pact is deliberately technology agnostic.
+It focusses only on the payload, so there is no such thing as a Pact mock queue/topic/bus.

 ## Interaction

 A request and response pair.
-A pact consists of a collection of _interactions_.
+Each interaction has a description and one or more _provider states_.
+An HTTP pact consists of a collection of _interactions_.

 ## Pact file

-A file containing the JSON serialised interactions \(requests and responses\) that were defined in the consumer tests.
+A file containing the JSON serialised interactions \(requests and responses\) or messages that were defined in the consumer tests.
 This is the _Contract_.
 A Pact defines:

 * the consumer name
 * the provider name
-* a collection of interactions
+* a collection of interactions or messages
 * the pact specification version \(see below\)

 ## Pact verification